 About PlantBased Plants

-PlantBased Plants makes veganic soils and ethically grown plants for your windowsill and outdoor garden.
+PlantBased Plants makes veganic soils for your indoor plants and outdoor garden.
 We think plantcare should be good for everyone, that’s why we use 100% vegan ingredients and renewable materials that are safe for humans, friendly to animals and respectful of the environment.

 Conscious sourcing.
 We make conscious choices at every step of our process and require transparent tracing along the supply chain of every ingredient and material we use.
 We select only high quality and ethically sourced plant materials.
 We guarantee the origin, growing practices, labor standards and end-of-life decomposition of all our products.
 Dig deeper.